LucasXu0/document/AppFlowy Editor Design Document 176138eeaa3e4fde9298db9c2363da00.md

 [https://github.com/quilljs/delta](https://github.com/quilljs/delta)

-##### Transaction
+#### Transactions

-The AppFlowy Editor uses `Transaction` to describe an set of changes to the document which must be treated as atomic.
+The AppFlowy Editor uses a `Transaction` to describe an set of changes to the document which must be treated as atomic.
 It consists of a collection of `Operations` and changes to the selection before and after.

 ```dart
 class Transaction {